jdegenstein/build123d/docs/introductory_examples.rst

     Some important lines are omitted below to save space, so you will most likely need to add 1 & 2 or 3 to the provided code below for them to work:

        1. ``from build123d import *``
-       2. If you are using Build123d *context mode*,
+       2. If you are using Build123d *builder mode*,

             - in *CQ-editor* add e.g. ``show_object(ex15.part)``, ``show_object(ex15.sketch)`` or ``show_object(ex15.line)`` to view parts, sketches or lines.
             - in *ocp_vscode* simply use e.g. ``show_object(ex15)`` for parts, sketches and curves.